North Western Province, Sri Lanka

 North Western Province (වයඹ පළාත Wayamba Paḷāta, வட மேல் மாகாணம் Vada Mael Mākāṇam) is a province of Sri Lanka.
 It is the fourth-largest province by land area, covering 7,888 km2, and the fourth-most populated province with a population of over 2,592,000 people.
-North Western Province is bordered by the North Central Province, Sri Lanka to the north, Central Province, Sri Lanka to the east, Sabaragamuwa Province to the southeast, Western Province, Sri Lanka to the south, and is bounded by the Indian Ocean to the west.

-The province encompasses a variety of climates and geographical features, from its coastal regions to the central highlands and plains.
-The majority of the population is concentrated in the urban centers of Kurunegala, the provincial capital, and Puttalam.
-Kurunegala is the largest city in the province and serves as a major commercial and administrative hub.
-Puttalam, located on the western coast, is known for its lagoon and salt production.
+The majority of the population is concentrated in the urban centres of Kurunegala, and Puttalam, the provincial capital.
+Kurunegala is the larger city in the province and serves as a commercial hub.
+Puttalam, located on the western coast, is known for its lagoon, and being a centre for salt production.

 The region has numerous archaeological sites, including the ancient rock fortress of Yapahuwa and the Panduwasnuwara ruins.
 European colonization began with the Portuguese Empire in the 16th century, followed by the Dutch Empire and the British Empire.
-The province was established in its current form in 1833 during British Ceylon era and became part of the independent Dominion of Ceylon in 1948, later becoming the Democratic Socialist Republic of Sri Lanka.
+The province was established in its current form in 1833 during British Ceylon era.

-During the Sri Lankan civil war the Puttalam District was considered a part of proposed Tamil Eelam by the Tamil Tigers, despite the smaller Tamil population.

 North Western Province had nineteen seats in the Sri Lankan Parliament in last General elections.
 The provincial council consists of the Chief Minister, the Provincial Council, and the Governor.
 As of the most recent General elections, the Sri Lanka Podujana Peramuna is the dominant political party in the province.
 The Governor of North Western Province, the representative of the President of Sri Lanka, is currently Tissa Kumarasiri Warnasuriya.

-The economy of North Western Province is primarily based on Agriculture, Manufacturing, Fishing, and small-scale industries.
+The economy of North Western Province is primarily based on Agriculture, Manufacturing, Fishing, Salt, and small-scale industries.
 Major agricultural products include coconut, rice, and spices, while the coastal areas are known for their fishing industry, the urban areas such as Kurunegala, Kuliyapitiya, Nikaweratiya and Mawathagama is famous for their Industries.
-The province also has significant mineral resources, including limestone and ilmenite.
+The northern part of puttalam has significant mineral resources, including limestone and ilmenite.

-North Western Province is known for its cultural heritage, with numerous festivals, traditional dances, and local crafts.
+Puttalam district in the North Western Province is especially known for its cultural heritage, with numerous festivals, traditional dances, and local crafts.
 It is home to several important religious sites, including the Munneswaram temple and the St. Anne's Church in Thalawila, which attract pilgrims from across the country.
 The province's natural attractions, such as the Wilpattu National Park and the Puttalam Lagoon, are popular with tourists.